AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 ```
 ````

-### 4. Domain Model
+### 2. Domain Model for each software component

-You can generate a domain model based on the system architecture, user stories and ER diagram for each software component.
+Generate a domain model based on the system architecture, user stories and ER diagram for each software component.

 Instructions: